Amourspirit/python-types-unopy/README.rst

 =====

 Not all object in `LibreOffice API <https://api.libreoffice.org/>`_ can be directly imported.

+Any UNO object that is a *service* cannot be imported at runtime.

 For instance if you need to import ``SheetCellRange`` so it can be used as type the following will fail at runtime.